Citi Simplicity Card

 The Citi Simplicity card is ideal for those who got themselves in a credit card jam and want to pay it down without penalty.

-It’s hard to beat a card that gives you nearly two years to pay off your credit card debt.
+It’s hard to beat a card that gives you a year and a half to pay off your credit card debt.
 Without any annual fees, late charges or APR penalties, the Citi Simplicity card gives you a chance to make some headway on reducing credit card debt.

 Here’s how to make your decision on which balance transfer card to choose.
-If you can reasonably expect to pay off your balance in 15 months, Chase Slate will be your cheapest option because it charges no transfer fee.
+If you can reasonably expect to pay off your balance in 18 months, a card that doesn’t charge a transfer fee will be your cheapest option.

-If you need an extra six months – or longer – to pay off your balance, Simplicity may be the better choice.
-Once that intro offer expires on Slate, you’ll begin to pay interest on your debt again.
+If you need an extra three months – or longer – to pay off your balance, Simplicity may be the better choice.
+Once that intro offer expires on a card with no transfer fee but a shorter 0% APR term, you’ll begin to pay interest on your debt again.

-Do the math to see how much that extra six months could save you in interest payments versus the cost of the transfer itself.
+Do the math to see how much that extra time could save you in interest payments versus the cost of the transfer itself.